Skip to Content

 USD2PayPal: min $1.00 — see PayPal

-TZS2Min/max limits — contact support to confirm
+TZS2Min/max — contact support to confirm for your integration

-UGX2Min/max limits — contact support to confirm
+UGX2Min/max — contact support to confirm for your integration